All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 3. Cost

 Patients without insurance coverage frequently describe the cost as unsustainable long-term.
-At nearly $1,000 per month, many patients can afford to try oral semaglutide but cannot maintain it indefinitely.
+At nearly $1,000 per month, many patients can afford to try oral semaglutide but can't maintain it indefinitely.
 This leads some to switch to compounded injectable semaglutide, which offers the same medication at 60 to 80% lower cost.
 Contact provider for current pricing From $299

 4. Slower Start Than Expected